10. Automate common workflows#

 Python scripts#

-For a long, complex workflow, you may prefer encapsulating the workflow into its own script.
+For a long, complex workflow, you may prefer encapsulating everything into a script.

 1. Run the script: